-Remote patient monitoring applications allow measurements from various medical and non-medical devices in the patient’s environment to be read and analyzed remotely.
+Remote patient monitoring applications allow measurements from various medical and non-medical devices in the patient’s environment to be read and analysed remotely.
 Alarming results can automatically trigger notifications for emergency responders, when life-threatening conditions arise.
 On the other hand, trigger notifications can be created for care givers or family members when less severe anomalies are detected.
 Dosage changes can also be administered based on remote commands, when needed.

 In many cases, the know-how about the details of the underlying communications network and data management may be outsourced by the medical community to e-health application/ solution provider.
 The e-health solution provider may in turn refer to M2M service providers to provide services such as connectivity, device management.
 The M2M service provider may intend to deploy a service platform that serves a variety of M2M applications (other than e-health solution provider).
 To that end, the M2M service provider may seek to deploy optimizations on network utilization, device battery or user convenience features such as ability of using web services to reach application data from a generic web browser.
 The M2M service provider may try to provide uniform application programming interfaces (APIs) for all those solution providers to reach its service platform in a common way.
 From the standpoint of the M2M application, the application data layer rides on top a service layer provided by this service platform.
 By providing the service platform and its APIs, the M2M SP facilitates development and integration of applications with the data management and communication facilities that are common for all applications.